OptStartHeat

 0.5

-Result display: room temperature deviation - limit value for a good preheating process
+Result display: room temperature deviation - threshold for a good preheating process

 gc_Parameters.rLimitResultNormal